Magickbase/ckb-explorer-public-issues/PRD.md

 - Activities
   - Transaction count per day
   - Unique address Used per day: count of addresses used accrued from 0
-  - Cell count: count of live cells and all cells
+  - Cell count: current total count of live cells and dead cells on chain by each day.
   - Balance ranking: list 50 addresses that hold the most capacity
   - Balance distribution
   - Transaction fee
 - Nervos DAO
-  - Total deposit: deposited capacity and deposited addresses
+  - Total deposit: total deposited and locked capacity on chain and deposited addresses by each day.
   - Daily deposit: deposited capacity and deposited addresses per day
   - Deposit to circulation ratio: the ratio of DAO deposit to circulating supply.
 Where the circulating supply is equal to the total supply minus the burnt part and the unvested part.
 - Economic Status